-But when Sony makes movies of certain properties say like the Smurfs or the Angry Birds, they make a ton of money out of them.
-This in spite of the fact that those movies don’t entirely agree with everyone watching them.
+But when Sony makes movies of certain properties, say like the Smurfs or the Angry Birds, they make a ton of money out of them.
+This is despite the fact that those movies don’t entirely agree with everyone else watching them.
 That’s truly the case with the ‘Peter Rabbit’ film that was released last year.

 Now don’t get me wrong, I like the ‘Peter Rabbit’ movie a lot and I’m currently looking forward to the sequel next year.
 But the point I’m trying to make here is that Sony seems to depend on the money-making aspects of movies as opposed to how audiences and critics give varying reviews on those films.

 It’s astonishing then that Sony seems to be greedy on getting most of the profits from the ‘Spider-Man’ movies with Marvel Studios’ input whereas they could easily make more ‘Spider-Man’ movies without Marvel Studios’ involvement too.
 I mean, they released a ‘Spider-Man’ film already last Christmas.